-“I’m from Somalia but I grew up in Kenya, and I’ve always wanted to work at a orphanage because my mother raised three orphans with us," says Farah, a respiratory care major at St. Kate's.
+“I’m from Somalia but grew up in Kenya, and I’ve always wanted to work at an orphanage because my mother raised three orphans with her own children," says Farah, a respiratory care major who grew up in Kenya.
 "I want to be like her and help kids who don't have a family, and give them home and hope.
 I was touched by [Nhambu’s] talk, and I can’t wait to read her book.”

 Africa’s Child (Dancing Twiga Press) is available from major online booksellers and in St. Kate’s bookstore for $24.95.